A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Introduction

-The soft-decision decoding~(SDD) algorithms can be roughly distinguished into two classes.
-One is the algebraic soft-decision decoding algorithm as proposed by Koetter and Vardy~\cite{Koetter03}.
-The Koetter-Vardy~(KV) algorithm transforms the soft information into the multiplicity matrix that is then taken as input to the GS algorithm.
 The KV algorithm outperforms the GS algorithm but suffers from high complexity.
-To reduce the complexity, a progressive list-enlarged algebraic soft decoding algorithm has been proposed in~\cite{tang2012progressive}\cite{tang2013progressive}.
-The other class of SDD algorithms are based on multiple trials, where some known decoding algorithm is implemented for each trial.
-The first algorithm of this type could be the so-called generalized minimum distance~(GMD) decoding algorithm~\cite{Forney66}, which repeatedly implements an erasure-and-error decoding algorithm while successively erasing an even number of the least reliable positions~(LRPs).
-The GMD decoding algorithms can be enhanced as presented in~\cite{Kotter96}\cite{lee2008soft}.
-In~\cite{Chase72}, three other soft-decision decoding algorithms were presented, now referred to as Chase-1, Chase-2, and Chase-3, as distinguished from the set of testing patterns.
-At each trial, the Chase algorithm implements the traditional HDD for each testing pattern from a pre-determined set.
-To improve the performance, one can either enlarge the set of testing patterns~(say the Chase-GMD decoding algorithm~\cite{Tang01}) or implement a more powerful decoding algorithm~(say the Chase-KV decoding algorithm~\cite{zhang2012chase}) for each trial.
-Other soft-decision decoding algorithms based on multiple trials can be found in~\cite{fossorier1995soft} and~\cite{jiang2006iterative}.
+To reduce the complexity, a progressive list-enlarged algebraic soft-decision decoding algorithm has been proposed in~\cite{tang2012progressive}\cite{tang2013progressive}.
+The other class of soft-decision decoding~(SDD) algorithms, which are based on using multiple trials of a low-complexity RS decoding algorithm in combination with erasing or flipping a set of symbols or bits in each trial, have renewed the interest of researchers.
+These algorithms use the soft-information available at the channel output to construct a set of either erasure patterns~\cite{Forney66,Kotter96,lee2008soft,Nguyen11}, flipping patterns~\cite{Chase72,wu2003adaptive,Bellorado10}, or patterns combining both~\cite{Tang01}\cite{Xia08}, and then attempt to decode using each pattern.
+Meanwhile, more related works focus on how to select patterns~\cite{valls2019,jeong2021}, how to rule out useless patterns~\cite{koumoto1998sufficient} and how to identify the maximum-likelihood~(ML) codeword~\cite{taipale1991improvement}\cite{Kaneko94}.
+Other soft-decision decoding algorithms based on multiple trials can be found in~\cite{fossorier1995soft,jiang2006iterative,Bellorado10Ping}.
 In~\cite{fossorier1995soft}, re-encoding is performed for each trial, where the generator matrix is adapted based on most reliable positions~(MRPs) specified by the ordered statistics.
-In~\cite{jiang2006iterative}~\cite{Bellorado10Ping}, a decoding algorithm combined with belief propagation is performed for each trial, where the parity-check matrix is iteratively adapted based on the LRPs.
+In~\cite{jiang2006iterative} and~\cite{Bellorado10Ping}, a decoding algorithm combined with belief propagation is performed for each trial, where the parity-check matrix is iteratively adapted based on the LRPs.

 In this paper, we focus on the Chase-type decoding algorithm.
 Let $\mathcal{C}_q[n, k]$ be an RS code over the finite field of size $q$ with length $n$, dimension $k$, and the minimum Hamming distance $d_{\min} = n - k + 1$, Generally, a Chase-type soft-decision decoding algorithm has three ingredients: 1) a set of {\em flipping patterns} $\mathcal{F} \stackrel{\Delta}{=}\{\textbf{f}^{(0)},\cdots, \textbf{f}^{(L-1)}\}$ where $\textbf{f}^{(\ell)}$ is a vector of length $n$, 2) a hard-decision decoder~(HDD), and 3) a stopping criterion.
 Given these three ingredients, a Chase-type decoding algorithm works as follows.
 For each $\ell \geq 0$, the Chase-type algorithm makes a trial by decoding $\textbf{z} - \textbf{f}^{(\ell)}$ with the HDD.
 If the HDD is successful, the output is referred to as a candidate codeword.
 Once some candidate is found to satisfy the stopping criterion, the algorithm terminates.
 Otherwise, the algorithm chooses as output the most likely candidate after all flipping patterns in $\mathcal{F}$ are tested.